sourcegraph/about/blogposts/2021/log4j-log4-shell-0-day.md

 Once you've found where vulnerable log4j dependency versions are used, you can:

 - Automate the creation of pull requests to fix/mitigate the issues (see the next section).
 - Share the search URLs with your team to work on eliminating all unsafe deps (getting to "0 results").
-With Code Insights, you also get line charts of the progress.
+With Code Insights, you also get line charts of the progress (see below).
 - Get the raw dataset of all results: export the results to CSV or a spreadsheet with the [sourcegraph/search-export extension](https://sourcegraph.com/extensions/sourcegraph/search-export), or use the [Sourcegraph GraphQL API](https://docs.sourcegraph.com/api/graphql) or [`src` CLI](https://github.com/sourcegraph/src-cli#readme).
+- Use a [search notebook](https://sourcegraph.com/github.com/sourcegraph/notebooks/-/blob/log4j.snb.md) to compile all of the queries your team is using to identify potentially vulnerable code.

 Although code search is a fast and versatile tool for assessing the impact of a novel vulnerability, it's not perfect.
 Here are some limitations: